slsa-framework/slsa/docs/spec/v1.0/threats.md

 ## Dependency threats

-A dependency threat is a vector for an adversary to introduce behavior to an artifact through external software the artifact requires to function.
+A dependency threat is a vector for an adversary to introduce behavior to an artifact through external software that the artifact requires to function.

 SLSA does not directly address dependency threats, but you can mitigate dependency threats by verifying your dependencies' SLSA provenance.